 ~ American Poultry Association Standard Bred ~ ~ Strong vitality ~ ~ Excellently flavored meat ~ ~ High egg production ~ ~ Naturally hatch and raise their own poults ~ ~ Friendly ~ ~ Beautiful ~ ~ Successful Show Results ~ (See Photo Gallery at the bottom of the page.)

-In February, 2008, The American Livestock Conservancy, Humane Farm Animal Care, Slow Food USA, and Ayrshire Farm partnered to hold a blind taste test, comparing the flavor of eight heritage turkey varieties and the industrial turkey.
-The results: The Bourbon Red Turkey was voted the best-flavored turkey except for the Midget White, making the Bourbon Red the top-tasting full-sized turkey.
+In February, 2008, The American Livestock Conservancy, Humane Farm Animal Care, Slow Food USA, and Ayrshire Farm partnered to hold a blind taste test comparing the flavors of eight heritage turkey breeds and one industrial turkey.
+The results: The heritage Bourbon Red Turkey was voted the best-flavored full-sized turkey.
 (The full article is available here, from Mother Earth News.)

 Our Bourbon Red Turkeys are bred to the American Poultry Association Standard of Perfection.
-We were one of the first farms to have birds reaching A.P.A.
-Standard weights after the recovery of the Bourbon Red from the heritage turkeys' population and quality decline (due to breeder/producer neglect in favor of the commercial Broad-Breasted Turkey varieties).
-We have years of weight and measurement records, egg laying records, fertility records, and hatch records, showing production performance on our turkeys.
-On our farm we raise between 100 and 500 young turkeys each year to select our breeding stock from, retaining only 20 to 40 of the best birds to add to our breeding flock.
+We are one of the few farms to have Bourbon Red Turkeys again achieving APA Standard weights.
+We have years of weight and measurement records, egg laying records, fertility records, and hatch records showing production performance on our turkeys.
+We raise between 100 and 500 young turkeys each year from which we select our breeding stock.
+We retain only 20 to 40 of the best birds to add to our breeding flock.

-Besides being one of the top flavored heritage turkeys, Bourbon Reds have the advantage of light-colored quills and down, making plucking simpler, and allowing for a cleaner, more pleasing dressed bird.
-Our production records show that on average, properly fed, free-range Bourbon Red Turkeys from our line will dress out at the following weights at 7 months of age: Turkey toms: 16 to 18.5 lbs.
+In addition to their excellent flavor, Bourbon Reds have the advantage of light-colored quills and down, making plucking simple and resulting in a cleanly dressed bird.
+(Dark-colored turkeys can be more difficult to pluck because of dark pinfeathers.)
+Our production records show that properly fed, free-range Bourbon Red Turkeys from our line will dress out at the following weights at 7 months of age: Turkey toms: 16 to 18.5 lbs.
 Turkey hens: 9 to 11 lbs.
-Bourbon Reds have been accepted into the Slow Food USA Ark of Taste.

-Turkeys are extremely friendly and personable when hand raised.
-Contrary to popular opinion, properly handled turkeys are not mean to humans.
+Turkeys are friendly and personable when hand raised.
+Contrary to popular opinion, properly handled tom turkeys are not mean to humans.

-Turkeys from our line have achieved excellent success for our customers at numerous fairs and shows, with wins including Poultry Grand Champion and many Grand Champion Turkey ribbons.
+Bourbon Red Turkeys from our line have achieved excellent success for our customers at numerous fairs and shows, with wins including Best in Show and many Grand Champions.